Shaun-Kavanagh/Sentience/README.md

 # Sentience

-This was the first program i made outside college.
+This was the first program I made outside college.
 It was created during the summer of 2015. it's goal is to inspire good conversation.